regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 curl -X POST -d '<json-ld>' https://api.registry.regen.network/iri-gen
 ```

-At this point we have our supporting data for a credit class, project, and batch, we also have an IRI for each piece of data, but we have not stored the data anywhere.
+At this point we have our supporting data for a credit class, project, and batch, and we have an IRI for each piece of data, but we have not stored the data anywhere.

 ## Data Resolvers

 If you are managing your own credit origination process, you need to host your own data.
 If you are not ready to figure out a solution for data storage but you are ready to create a credit class, project, and batch, you can skip to the [next section](#credit-class).

-To make your data available in Regen Network Development applications, you also need to use the same IRI specification discussed in the previous section and to create a data resolver using the `data` module that will point applications to an endpoint where the data can be queried by IRI.
+To make your data available in Regen Network Development applications, you also need to use the same IRI specification mentioned in the previous section and to create a data resolver using the `data` module that will point applications to an endpoint where the data can be queried by IRI.

 Regen Network Development applications leverage data resolvers to look up data hosted off chain using the IRI stored in the `metadata` field of each credit class, project, and batch.